yksa/next14/README.md

 - You can define a layout by default exporting a React component from a layout.js or layout.tsx file
 - That component should accept a children prop that will be populated with a child page during rendering

+## Routing Metada

+- Ensuring proper search engine optimization (SEO) is crucial for increasing visibility and attracting users
+- Next.js introduced the Metadata API which allows you to define metadata for each page
+- Metadata ensures accurate and relevant information is displayed when your pages are shared or indexed

+## Configuring Metadata

+- Export a static metadata object
+- Export a dynamic generateMetada function

+Metadata rules

+- Both layout.tsx and page.tsx files can export metadata.
+If defined in a layout, it applies to all pages in that layout, but if defined in a page, it applies only to that page
+- Metadata is read in order, from the root level down to the final page level
+- When there's metadata in multiple places for the same route, they get combined, but page metadata will replace layout metadata if they have the same properties